This Day In Writing History

 Slaughterhouse-Five, considered to be Vonnegut's masterpiece, was a landmark experimental novel.
 Opening during the Battle of the Bulge in the second World War, its main character is Billy Pilgrim, a poorly trained American soldier who hates war.
 Pilgrim is captured by the Nazis and becomes a prisoner of war.
 He and his comrades are interned in a prison camp whose quarters used to be a slaughterhouse.

 Pilgrim soon finds himself "unstuck in time," as he travels through the past and the future, experiencing historical events out of sequence.
-His most memorable adventures include meeting a failed science fiction writer named Kilgore Trout, (who would return in Vonnegut's 1973 novel Breakfast of Champions) and being kidnapped by space aliens from the planet Tralfamadore, who exhibit him in their zoo, along with his "mate" - a sex film starlet named Montana Wildhack.
+His most memorable adventures include meeting a failed science fiction writer named Kilgore Trout, (who would return in Vonnegut's 1973 novel Breakfast of Champions) and being kidnapped by space aliens from the planet Tralfamadore, who exhibit him in their zoo, along with his "mate" - a porn starlet named Montana Wildhack.

 Vonnegut's brilliant, fantastical, and scathing antiwar satire was controversial for its political themes.
 In addition to exploring the Allied extermination of thousands of German civilians in the Dresden bombings, the novel was one of the first major literary works to explore the fact that in addition to Jews, Gypsies, and political opponents, the Nazis also exterminated homosexuals during the Holocaust.

 An English teacher at the Drake high school had assigned Slaughterhouse-Five to his students for classroom study.
 One student complained to her mother about profane language in the novel, and the disgruntled parent contacted the principal, who then brought the issue to the attention of the board of education.